lemuba/cardata-analytics/README.md

 Source definitions, allowed vehicles, sessions and the last accepted external position are stored centrally in an additive table in the existing tracking SQLite database.
 Active trips resume with incoming GPS updates after an HA restart.
 The daily ledger and other v0.1.67 storage mechanisms are unchanged.
 SoC, odometer and energy analytics continue to come from the vehicle, never from the phone.

 The map refreshes external vehicle positions approximately every 15 seconds while visible; historical trip selection/playback is preserved.
 The recorder import button continues to import the vehicle's configured native GPS history; external sources record only during manually started sessions and do not retrospectively import phone history.

-### Validation and first installation check

-Offline regression tests cover SQLite persistence, session restart, duplicate/exclusive source use, stale/invalid fixes, stopping, backend event callbacks, source boundaries, UI controls, map positions and the existing v0.1.67 features.
-Both the source tree and freshly extracted release ZIP are checked.
-These tests use Home Assistant and map adapters, not a running HA installation.

-After installing, restart Home Assistant and reload the frontend.
-For a short first trip, add your phone, start a Twingo session, check that the stored point count increases, end it, then verify that subsequent phone movement does not move the vehicle.
-Check **Bestand aktualisieren / Refresh stored data** to read committed database counts.
-Version 0.1.68 was withdrawn; this release uses the v0.1.67 baseline.